Shr3yash/Shr3yash/README.md

 <div align="center">

-You have finally discovered my Github profile.
+As you have finally discovered this Git,
  👋 I’m Shreyash.
  👀 I’m interested in Algorithms, Problem Solving, Data Visualisation & Processing.
  🌱 I’m currently learning Algorithms.